A

 N

-National Center for Research Resources.
-Part of the National Institutes of Health (NIH).
+The National Center for Research Resources is part of the National Institutes of Health (NIH).

 New and Competing Proposals